 That's where Robotic Process Automation (RPA) comes in.

-RPA allows businesses to lean into automation so that human workers can focus on value-add activities related to critical business processes instead of spending time on repetitive manual tasks.
+RPA allows businesses to lean into automation so that employees can focus on value-add activities related to critical business processes instead of spending time on repetitive manual tasks.

 The Problem with Misalignment